andeya/gust/README.md

 # gust [![Docs](https://img.shields.io/badge/Docs-pkg.go.dev-blue.svg?style=flat-square)](https://pkg.go.dev/github.com/andeya/gust)

-Golang ergonomic declarative generics module inspired by Rust.
+A declarative Golang module inspired by Rust to help reduce bugs and improve development productivity.
+For example Result, Option, Iterator, etc.

 After using this package, your code style will be like this: